superstar54/blase/docs/source/development.rst

 Development topics:

 - Add vectors (arrows) to atoms to represent magnetic moments and so on
 - Information about coordination polyhedra: volumes
 - Add particle system
+- boundary cut the original atoms in batoms, how to handle?

 Algorithm: